Hemoglobin A1c (A1c): Optimal Testing Recommendations

 Are there considerations for special populations?

-Epidemiological studies on the use of A1c to diagnose diabetes have been performed primarily in adult populations.
-For this reason, it is unclear if A1c, and what cutoff, should be used to diagnose diabetes in children and adolescents.
-Based on the risk of diabetes (high-risk vs. low-risk), the ADA provides guideline recommendations on when to start, and the frequency of, testing. [back to top]
+Epidemiological studies on the use of hemoglobin A1c to diagnose diabetes have been performed primarily in adult populations.
+Based on the risk of diabetes (high-risk vs. low-risk), the ADA provides guideline recommendations on when to start, and the frequency of, testing.
+Also, it is recommended to test one year post transplant to pick up any transplant induced diabetes. [back to top]

 What other test(s) might be indicated?

-Fasting plasma glucose and oral glucose tolerance tests can also be used to screen for and diagnose prediabetes and diabetes.
-Unlike A1c, these tests provide a snapshot of the individual’s current blood glucose level.
-Autoantibody testing may aid in the differentiation between type 1 diabetes versus other forms of diabetes.
+Fasting plasma glucose, random plasma glucose, and oral glucose tolerance tests can also be used to screen for and diagnose prediabetes and diabetes.
+Unlike hemoglobin A1c, these tests provide a snapshot of the individual’s current blood glucose level.
+Autoantibody testing and C-peptide may aid in the differentiation between type 1 diabetes versus other forms of diabetes.

-If A1c cannot be used, fructosamine, glycated albumin, or 1,5, anhydroglucitol should be considered. [back to top]
+If hemoglobin A1c cannot be used, fructosamine, glycated albumin, or 1,5, anhydroglucitol can be considered.

 References